Before you build the page, determine your audience, offer, and intended call to action.

 1. Begin with the end in mind

 Fishermen tend to go after just one type of fish at a time.
-Because they know what fish they're going after, they know what tackle and lures to use to attract their attention.
-They know what bait will get the fish to bite.
+Because they know what fish they're going after, they know what tackle and bait to use to attract their attention.
+They know what will get specific fish to bite.
 They're not out there trying to attract every fish in the sea.

-What particular kind of fish are you going after?
+Precisely what kind of fish (or buyer/lead) are you going after?
 What does that fish want?
 Is your landing page set up to attract that fish and give them what they’re looking for?

 This is why you must begin with the end in mind.
 Get clear on the objective and the purpose of your landing page.

-To do this, ask yourself the following questions relating to your target audience and your objective for the page:
+To begin generating leads with purpose, ask yourself the following questions relating to your target audience and your objective for the page:

 Who am I targeting on this landing page?